This post may contain affiliate links. See our affiliate disclosure for more.

 2. Implementing Strong Safety Measures

-Adopt strong digital safety measures, like two-factor authentication (2FA) on all of your accounts, strong passwords that you constantly change, not storing sensitive passwords on any device, and keeping all your devices and accounts locked so no one can accidentally get in.
+Adopt strong digital safety measures, like two-factor authentication (2FA) on all of your accounts, strong passwords that you constantly change, not storing sensitive passwords on any device, using a reliable password manager and keeping all your devices and accounts locked so no one can accidentally get in.

 You should also keep your devices updated to the latest operating system and your antivirus, firewalls, and firmware updated as well.